Monday, October 19, 2015

 Peter Tosh made his mark as a member of The Wailers with Bob Marley and Bunny Wailer.
 He had a uniquely deep voice and a folk-based songwriting sensibility that worked very well in the context of the Jamaican genres he worked in from ska to reggae.

 After he and Bob could no longer work together (and Bunny retreated to the hills), Tosh had a strong solo career, especially out of the gate with the Legalize It and Equal Rights albums.

 I think the moment he became crucial to me was watching the classic reggae movie Rockers at a midnight show somewhere when I was in high school.
-Stepping Razor came on the soundtrack and I was had to have it.
+Stepping Razor came on the soundtrack and I had to have it!
+That soundtrack was in seriously high rotation for at least a year.
 It may be that his ultra-tough image came tragically home to roost in 1987 when he was gunned down in his own house.

 I once heard a radio broadcast where Tosh introduced one of his songs as being for "the intellectual herb smoker," which was quite accurate.
 Although his patois was often darkly humorous (Chris Blackwell became "Chris Whitewrong" in his parlance) he was fundamentally a serious dude.
 That made it all the more delightful when he hooked up with that old scamp Mick Jagger to cover Smokey Robinson's Don't Look Back, originally recorded by The Temptations.